 Facebook advertising allows you to target some very specific demographics for your ads – and that’s exactly what you should do.
 There’s no point in advertising roller blades to grandmas in Greenland.

-Competitions are a great way to boost your engagement in the first place, but if you give them an extra boost with Facebook advertising then they can go through the roof – and you’ll be able to obtain the email address from each competitor, too, as an added bonus to grow your list.
+Competitions are a great way to boost your engagement in the first place, but if you give them an extra boost with Facebook advertising then they can go through the roof – and you’ll be able to obtain the email address from each contestant, too, as an added bonus to grow your list.
+Just remember to tag them properly when importing to your email marketing software.

 Is your Facebook advertising campaign a success or scare story?
 Let us know in the comments below.